 Being an entrepreneur can be lonely.
 Often we work alone.
 A team of one.

-I can only speak for myself as a photographer in this post, but I do have a feeling my thoughts can apply to many of us entrepreneurs out there.
+I can speak for myself as a photographer in this post but I have a feeling my thoughts can apply to any of us creative dreamers out there.

 When I am shooting a wedding I am surrounded by people.
 But often lost in my own bubble of concentration as I focus on the events and do not want to miss a moment that could mean something to the couple or families.
 Small talk is scarce, not because I don’t love interacting and making new friends, but because I have a job to do.
 Even talk with my assistant (if I even have one that day) is quick and whispered.
 We don’t want to look like we are having TOO much fun and risk a guest thinking we are not working hard enough.

 After the event I head home (alone) and over the next few weeks, spend a minimum of 10-30 hours per wedding uploading files, culling, hand editing hundreds of images, exporting, resizing, uploading and organizing to a gallery, creating a slideshow to music and a blog post, sneak peak for social media, album and card designing, communicating with the couple and other vendors, ordering prints, packaging and delivering the final goods....all ALONE.

 The work behind the scenes like marketing, branding, and advertising are typically done alone, or with minimal digital communication.